A phobia transforms anxiety into fear by attaching it to a very specific object or situation.

 The Cost of a Phobia

-However, the gain provided by a phobia comes at a price – that anxiety will return or increase when the phobic object or situation is encountered.
+However, the gain provided by a phobia comes at a price.

 By transforming anxiety into fear a phobia can make life liveable

 Or if the phobia is of specific situations – open spaces, for example – then the price may be the organisation of day-to-day life so as to avoid them.

 This can involve prohibitions as to where you can or cannot go, and what you can or cannot do.

 So a life which would otherwise be characterised by continual anxiety becomes organised and structured by a phobia, though at a price.

 Many adults reach an accommodation with their phobia enabling them to get by.

 Too High a Price?

 However, a crisis can occur following a change in personal circumstances.